 You can just relax, and don’t worry about all that organizing stuff.
 We will take care of everything.
 That means the hotels, the transport, and transfers, and you will also be looked after by your expert, passionate local guide who will even be able to help you with everything you need to know about catching the aurora.
 You often only just need to step outside your hotel!
 You can also easily include additional activities in your itinerary at any time.

-This is the ultimate winter group experience for 20 people or more, and Nordical can make it happen for you.
+This is the ultimate winter group experience for groups, and Nordical can make it happen for you.

 Accommodation: Reykjavík (e.g. Skuggi Hotel)